netcarver/LibLocalisation/README.md

     $de_DE = wire('modules')->get('LibLocalisation')->setLocale('de_DE');

 You can now use your locale to get information about countries, currencies and languages as they are used in that locale.
-For example, to ouptut the names of various countries you use the _country()_ method, passing in an ISO3166 country code...
+For example, to output the names of various countries you use the _country()_ method, passing in an [ISO 3166-2](https://en.wikipedia.org/wiki/ISO_3166-1) country code...

     echo $de_DE->country('CH'); // Outputs "Schweiz" - the German for Switzerland. echo $de_DE->country('AU'); // Outputs "Australien" - the German for Australia.